 - Concerns related to the affiliated hospitals: Dean, Faculty of Medicine, and Vice-Provost, Relations with Health Care Institutions

-- Concerns related to employment at U of T or equity and diversity more broadly: Vice-President, Human Resources & Equity
+- Concerns related to employment at U of T or equity and diversity more broadly: Vice-President, People Strategy, Equity & Culture

 Each of these portfolios will work to address the concerns or questions that are directed to them.
 The specific process will depend on the nature of the matter and the particular office to which the matter is referred, but the University is committed to a fair process and to addressing issues in a timely and confidential manner.
 Outcomes will be communicated in writing to those raising concerns.

-In addition to referral to one of these offices, all equity and diversity concerns will be reported to the Vice-President, Human Resources & Equity, who will monitor concerns for recurring or overarching problems.
+In addition to referral to one of these offices, all equity and diversity concerns will be reported to the Vice-President, People Strategy, Equity & Culture, who will monitor concerns for recurring or overarching problems.
 Such problems will be raised with the Executive Director, Equity, Diversity & Inclusion, and may be brought to the Committee on Equity, Diversity & Inclusion in Research & Innovation.